MellonScholarlyCommunication/notification-generator/README.md

 - `inReplyTo` : identifier of a notification
 - `object` : identifier of an object defined in config/objects
 - `target` : identifier of a target defined in config/agents

+# LDES

+Each output directory will contain a `.meta` file and `ldes.jsonld` file to support Event Log experiments